 Matching Nicholson is Louise Fletcher as Nurse Ratched in one of cinemas truly great villainess roles.
 But here there is no chewing the scenery or histrionics but a cold, heartless and pitiless tyrant; Nurse Ratched has become a popular metaphor for the corrupting influence of institutional power and authority in bureaucracies.
 We see this displayed in the following clip and notice the final shot of her look of quiet anger and resentment at McMurphy.

 Miloš Forman’s One Flew Over The Cuckoo’s Nest is a landmark in cinema.
 Pretty much everything in this film is at or close to perfection.
 And rightfully so, it became only the 2nd film (one of three films in history along with It Happened One Night and The Silence of the Lambs) to win the top five Academy Awards – Best Picture, Actor (Jack Nicholson), Actress (Louise Fletcher), Director (Miloš Forman), and Screenplay (Lawrence Hauben and Bo Goldman).

 What more can be said about One Flew Over The Cuckoo’s Nest which hasn’t already been said?
 It has an excellent storyline, top notch acting, painfully bleak visuals, perfectly setting the tone for the movie, and alternates between being truly uplifting to devastatingly depressing.
 It features one of the most memorable film ending ever, next to a man on his horse riding off into the sunset, and leaves the viewer beaten down by the conflicting emotions, but enthralled by its glorious entirety.
 It’s hard to produce a final outcome any better than this.

 and the tease for next weeks post . . .
-A love caught in the fire of revolution.
+I think it would be fun to run a newspaper.